SamuelWatson89/d-i-y/README.md

 ## Deployment

-Project was deployed with Heroku Platform, version control manged by GitHub, ensuring there are no development tools or processes running on the live version of the app.
+The project is deployed with Heroku Platform, version control manged by GitHub, ensuring there are no development tools or processes running on the live version of the app.

 To run this project locally: